 It’s a little like the impenetrable arithmetic of a tax form: “When you have finished your sums, divide the end-product by the nuclear square root of -1.”

-The climax use of weapons has never been a sane proposition; it has become that much less so.
+The climax use of weapons has never been a sane proposition; it has become even less so.
 No longer can major powers go stomping wherever they wish with all the firepower at their disposal.
 World opinion would never allow them a “decisive” victory.
 “You've made a wasteland and called it Peace.”
 The losing side’s only option would be nuclear counterstrike.

 This killing within acceptable limits doesn’t take into account new biotechnologies.
 Taking advantage of breakthrough skills that will become commonplace in the next few years, lone whackos may cook up incredibly infectious, flesh-eating microbes in their kitchen sink, so to speak.
-For example, a crazed city-killer could find a functional workbench in a Community College laboratory.
+For example, a crazed city-killer could find a functional workbench in any Community College laboratory.

-This would not be a problem for genius psychopaths WeaponWorld mass produces and sets adrift to do their worst.
+This would not be a problem for the genius psychopaths whom WeaponWorld mass produces and sets adrift to do their worst.
 More and more often these days, they don’t care about survivors any more than about their victims.

 “In 1917, … more performance with less weight and volume of materials, less ergs of energy, and less seconds of time investment per each accomplished unit of performance, manifested itself for the first time in the metallurgy, chemistry and electronics of World War I sea and sky armaments.”
 Critical Path, St. Martin’s Press, New York, 1981, pp. 132-33.